-A spectacular Greek necropolis complex at Sanita, just outside Naples, will open to the public in June of 2022, when the world will finally be able to see the stunning tombs that were carved into the volcanic tufa rock by the ancient Greeks who colonized the area.
+A spectacular Greek necropolis complex at Sanita, just outside Naples, opened to the public in June 2022, and the world was finally able to see the stunning tombs that were carved into the volcanic tufa rock by the ancient Greeks who colonized the area.

 Now, however, they are being systematically excavated and restored, thanks to a woman who married into the family, who petitioned for the site to be overseen by Italy’s Central Institute for Conservation (ICR).

 Greek necropolis is “A living testament to the Greek era”

 According to a report in Smithsonian Magazine, workers most likely discovered the tombs way back in the 1700s, when a hole they made in the Palace’s garden above destroyed the dividing wall between two of the necropolis’ chambers.

 Lying forgotten again for another century, they were rediscovered in 1889, when Baron Giovanni di Donato, the ancestor of the current owner of the Palace, excavated his property to try to tap into a water source for his garden.

 The necropolis had been used by the Romans after the time of the Greeks, but the area was subject to flooding and it was eventually buried in feet of sediment.
 The sarcophagi the Baron found in the 1800s lie 40 feet below street level now.

 The spectacular necropolis contains dozens of rooms that are cut as one piece into the volcanic tufa — the same stone which the Roman catacombs were carved out of.

 Two years ago, Luigi La Rocca took the reins at the Soprintendenza, a government department which oversees Naples’ archaeological and cultural heritage.
 The Greek necropolis was one of the first places he visited.
 From that time onward, he has made it his mission to open up the spectacular Greek necropolis to the public.